How to Paint a House

 Power Wash and Remove Loose Paint

 The first step towards spray painting a house is prepping the siding for a new layer of paint.
 Whether your home is covered in wood siding, stucco, or even brick, old peeling and faded paint is more than just ugly.
+Painting textured exterior walls is especially important so that imperfections and wear or tear is hidden.
 Left alone, it’ll get worse and could lead to rotting and cracking.

 Start by power washing the entire house to blast away dirt, grime and loose paint.
 This will give the new layer of paint a nice, clean surface to adhere to.
 Allow the siding to dry for one or two days in good weather before applying the first coat of paint.